 “The initial term of this agreement shall commence after it becomes effective, and it shall continue until we or you terminate this Agreement upon written notice to the other.”

 A fixed contract term applies an initial term to the processing agreement so that the processor can charge a termination fee (if one exists) if a business cancels the agreement prior to the end of the term.
-Once a business fulfills the initial term, it would be able to cancel the contract without being assessed a termination fee.
+Once you fulfill the initial term, you would be able to cancel the contract without paying a termination fee.

 An example of the language used for a fixed contract term taken from First Data’s Program Guide is as follows:

 “… In the event that Client terminates this Agreement within three (3) years from the date of approval by First Data Merchant Services … Client will be charged a fee for such early termination, if so indicated on the Application…”